seancrim23/internet_music_database/README.md

 # Internet Music Database
 This will be a project that will act as an internet music database.
-Users will be able to sign in and search for their favorite albums.
-If these albums don't exist, users can upload them to the database.
-Users can leave ratings and also comment on albums.
-Also an API will be available that registered users can make use of to call the site's API.
+This will be a server side API only!
+Users can add artists and albums that they are interested in listening to.
+When they complete the listening to these artists they can leave a review and send a recommendation to friends!

 ## Site API/Docs
 <ul>